Algorithms-DrBaharav/alg-systemgaussjordan-student-cyoce/README.md

 corresponding element in the solution vector.

 What you need to do here:
 a.
-Modify our Gauss algorithm to be Gauss-Jordan
+Modify our Gauss algorithm to be Gauss-Jordan  : See the solve() function, where you have //your code here
 b.
-Add a 4x4 test case: You need to construct a set of 4 equations with 4 unknowns.
+Add a 4x4 test case: You need to construct a set of 4 equations with 4 unknowns.  // In the test file

 In general:
 * Gauss elimination - creates an upper-right matrix, and solves by substitution from the bottom.